1johnreynolds/XMLtoData/ReadMe.txt

 To choose which query to use, you only need to type in letter a to h or q to quit the program.

 // For query 1.3.3, the value of year means "volume" attribute and value of issue means "number" attribute.
+// For query 1.3.4, conference name means "booktitle" attribute.
+// For query 2.3, this query needs more time to run than others.
+Please wait patiently.
 // All of the inputs are case-, space- and punctuation-sensitive.
 // If this program turns error, perhaps you have typed in wrong format input, please check and select the choice (a to h) again.
 // If you want to run this program again, please drop the generated tables from MySQL firstly, the MySQL code is: